volatileserpent/volaltileserpent/README.md

 # Hi!
 I'm Riddhima :)

 ### Aspiring Data Scientist | GSoC 2026 Candidate
-I'm a first-year student passionate about using Data Science and AI to solve real-world problems.
+I'm a first-year undergraduate student passionate about using Data Science and AI to solve real-world problems.
 I'm currently focused on transitioning from Java to Python and contributing to open-source communities.

 -  **Currently Learning:** Python, C++, and Pandas
 -  **GSoC 2026 Goal:** Making my first meaningful contributions to Open Science Labs